thycotic/dsv-docs/product/overview/architecture.md

 ### Token Signing

-Access tokens granted to users or applications must transit from the client to the API, potentially allowing an unauthorized party to tamper with the tokens.
+Access tokens granted to Users or applications must transit from the client to the API, potentially allowing an unauthorized party to tamper with the tokens.
 To prevent this, DSV signs access tokens.

 ## Personally Identifiable Information (PII) and GDPR

-DSV requires certain personally identifiable information (PII) to identify each user’s account.
-This includes the user’s name, email address, and password, these being the minimum necessary for authentication, and the user’s IP address, used during auditing as an indicator of the user’s location.
+DSV requires certain personally identifiable information (PII) to identify each User’s account.
+This includes the User’s name, email address, and password, these being the minimum necessary for authentication, and the User’s IP address, used during auditing as an indicator of the User’s location.

-DSV functions to store and protect user’s “Secrets,” and to make the Secrets accessible to the user and potentially their designees.
-The term Secrets here commonly means passwords, which are not PII, but DSV users can store anything they choose as a Secret—for example, images, documents, or other files.
+DSV functions to store and protect User’s “Secrets,” and to make the Secrets accessible to the User and potentially their designees.
+The term Secrets here commonly means passwords, which are not PII, but DSV Users can store anything they choose as a Secret—for example, images, documents, or other files.

-* Accordingly, only users know whether DSV Secrets have PII status.
+* Accordingly, only Users know whether DSV Secrets have PII status.

-* Because the nature of DSV is to encrypt and protect Secrets for users, Secrets that are PII will de facto benefit from DSV’s stringent controls for privacy and user control, in accordance with both the letter and spirit of the GDPR.
+* Because the nature of DSV is to encrypt and protect Secrets for Users, Secrets that are PII will de facto benefit from DSV’s stringent controls for privacy and user control, in accordance with both the letter and spirit of the GDPR.

 Only select, trusted employees of Thycotic can access Secrets data and decrypt it, and only via a controlled process that generates an audit trail inaccessible to those employees.
 This serves the interests of users without compromising their privacy and control.